joshuafinchCC/osticket-installation/README.md

 <h3>Further Reading and Manual</h3>
 <ul>
-  <li>This concludes to basics of osTicket configuration, but further information and research on the features of osTicket can be found in the official online doccumentation <a href= "https://docs.osticket.com/en/latest/index.html">here</a></li>
+  <li>These are just some of the most barebones ways of confirguring your osTicket system, but further information and research on the features of osTicket can be found in the official online doccumentation <a href= "https://docs.osticket.com/en/latest/index.html">here</a></li>
 </ul>

 <br/>

-<h3 align = "right">Next Tutorial - <a href = "https://github.com/ColtonTrauCC/ticket-lifecycle">osTicket: Ticket Lifecycle Examples</a></h3>
+<h3 align = "right">Next Tutorial - <a href = "">osTicket: Ticket Lifecycle Examples</a></h3>